 The global semi-autonomous vehicle market is expected to witness a surge in demand on account of increasing demand for innovative and sophisticated technologies.
-Semi-autonomous cars are those vehicles which can operate for a longer period with little human input.
-The vehicle controls all the safety-critical functions on its own, senses the driving conditions and allows the driver to retake controls providing sufficient transition time.
+Semi-autonomous cars are those vehicles that can operate for a longer period with little human input.
+The vehicle controls all the safety-critical functions on its own, senses the driving conditions, and allows the driver to retake controls providing sufficient transition time.

 Semi-autonomous vehicle (level 3 i.e. limited self-driving level) is expected to take the market by storm.
 Consumers buying these vehicles will have to take into consideration the significant technological changes accompanied by them.

-Barriers for semi-autonomous vehicles are likely to be less technological, but they may eventually be related to manufacturers and customer’s willingness to face risk and uncertainty during initial phases of the introduction of this technology.
+Barriers to semi-autonomous vehicles are likely to be less technological, but they may eventually be related to manufacturers' and customer’s willingness to face risk and uncertainty during initial phases of the introduction of this technology.
 Driving conditions vary from time to time and pure reliance on technology controlled safety-critical factors can be dangerous.

 Customer trust will eventually play a significant role in shaping the semi-autonomous (and autonomous i.e. driver-less too) car market dynamics.
 This is because people love driving cars on their own and might resist technology taking away the control.

-Repair cost of these vehicles is another important factor which is likely to restrain the market as certain complicated parts are custom made for these vehicles and thus are very costly.
+The repair cost of these vehicles is another important factor that is likely to restrain the market as certain complicated parts are custom made for these vehicles and thus are very costly.
 Also, the risk of accidents cannot be negated after the introduction of semi-autonomous systems as it might be difficult to program the system according to varying driving situations.

 Europe is anticipated to dominate the market for semi-autonomous vehicles due to focus on innovative & sophisticated technologies and increased R&D expenditure.
-Semi-autonomous passenger cars are projected to be commercialized in Europe and North American market owing to their importance in heavy traffics.
+Semi-autonomous passenger cars are projected to be commercialized in Europe and North America owing to their importance in heavy traffics.

 Some passenger car manufacturers in Asia Pacific region such as Toyota, Honda, Nissan, etc. are offering semi-autonomous car features.
 However, poor roads, varying traffic conditions, and disobeying traffic regulations, etc. in developing countries such as India are expected to restrain the market growth.